FosterCommerce/entry-type-rules/README.md

         ],

         // Ex.
-A 'Blog' channel section handle we want to lock down entry types for 'blog' => [
+A 'Blog' channel section handle we want to set rules for entry types in it 'blog' => [

             // Ex.
 A 'Press Releases' entry type handle with rules to only allow the 'Content Editors'